drieslab/dbMatrix/README.md

 `{dbMatrix}` is a core package in the [`dbverse`](https://ed2uiz.github.io/dbverse/) library.

-The goal of `{dbMatrix}` is to provide a database backend for dataframes and sparse+dense matrices in R.
+The goal of `{dbMatrix}` is to support larger-than-memory matrix computations.

 ## Installation